 How to Put Windows Computer in ‘Safe Mode’

 - When your computer restarts, press and hold the F5 key on your keyboard until you see the ‘Windows Advanced Options’ menu.

 - In the ‘Windows Advanced Options,’ select ‘Safe Mode with Networking’ option.

-Once your computer is in Safe Mode, download an effective antivirus program, such as the free Comodo Antivirus.
+Once your computer is in Safe Mode, download an effective antivirus program, such as the free Xcitium Antivirus.